wasd12345/MiscellaneousSimulations/README.md

+- Spaghetti hoops

 I will get started on these ones:

-- convolutions of correlated gaussian components
+- convolutions of [0-100% overlapping] correlated gaussian components

 - N chaotic pendulums